Corionis/CorionisServiceManager.NET/docs/Downloads.md

 kind expressed or implied.
 The software may not work or serve any intended or particular purpose.
 Use at your own risk.
 If you break it you own both parts.

+## Support
+If a bug is found please create an issue on the project GitHub site.

 # Download
 Windows x86/x64, all platforms: <a style="border:1px solid black; border-radius:.25rem; background-color:green;
 color:white; padding:.375rem .75rem; font-weight:bolder;"